Jonathan2251/lbt/source/lld.rst

 As the previouse chapters mentioned, Cpu0 has two relocation models for static link and dynamic link, respectively, which controlled by option ``-relocation-model`` in ``llc``.
-This chapter supports the static link fully, and part of dynamic link for demostration purpose.
-Since dynamic link needs the OS involement and the Cpu0 is run on Verilog bare metal simulator, the dynamic linker program is added and the Cpu0 Verilog code is extended to demostrate these Cpu0 PIC mode instructions are work correctly in dynamice link.
-However, these part of Cpu0 Verilog codes are not needed in a real machine with OS support, and the Cpu0 lld's and elf2hex's dynamic linker function is not full implemented.
-They are programmed by a specific shared library name since the shared library locating needs the OS's help (files management is part of OS's job).
-Without OS, these things cannot be solved and dynamic link is impossible to finish.
-Anyway, for the dynamic link demostration, we can implement dynamic linker program and adapt lld, elf2hex, and Cpu0 Verilog code to support a specific shared library and verify the dynamic link result.
-In reality, the Micro CPUs without OS or tiny OS inside only support static link for C language.
+This chapter supports the static link.

 About lld please refer LLD web site here [#lldweb]_ and LLD install requirement on Linux here [#lld-install]_.
-Currently, lld can be built by: gcc and clang 3.5 compiler on Ubuntu, and gcc on Fedora, as I have tried.
+Currently, lld can be built by: gcc and clang compiler on Ubuntu.
 On iMac, lld can be built by clang with the Xcode version as the next sub section.
 If you run with Virtual Machine (VM), please keep your phisical memory size